alexandermckay/firestore-compound-queries/readme.md

 };
 ```

-- Run `whereB1` as if it is an independent query returning only the index keys that match the query
+- Run `whereRating` as if it is an independent query returning only the index keys that match the query

 | rating | doc_id |
 | ------ | ------ |